-- The Engineer web password, if configured, is deleted and must be reentered after upgrade. - All existing users will be assigned to new user profiles corresponding to their previous user access levels.
-If max. number of user profiles is exceeded, no profile is assigned (see Adding/Editing User Profiles on page 208).
-Review all user configuration after a firmware upgrade. - The default Engineer ID is changed from 513 to 9999.
+- All existing users will be assigned to new user profiles corresponding to their previous user access levels.
+If max. number of user profiles is exceeded, no profile is assigned (see Adding/Editing User Profiles on page 200).
+Review all user configuration after a firmware upgrade.

+- The default Engineer ID is changed from 513 to 9999.